sea0ic/Dineflow-Database-Management-System-/README.md

-# Dineflow-Database-Management-System-
-A database project for managing restaurant operations with a payment-first ordering model.

-### Overview
+# DineFlow - Database Management System

-DineFlow is a restaurant ordering system designed to manage operations for restaurants that follow a **payment-first model** — where customers select menu items, pay at the cashier, and only then is the order created.
-This system suits **fast-casual restaurants, cafeterias, food courts**, and **quick-service** establishments.
+DineFlow is a database project I’m working on to manage restaurant operations, specifically using a **payment-first ordering model** — where customers pick their food, pay first, and only then the order gets created.
+It’s the kind of setup you’d usually see in fast-casual restaurants, cafeterias, or food courts.

+The idea is to build something that feels practical but also helps me understand how everything in a restaurant system connects from employees and menus to payments and reports.

 ### Business Model

-**Payment-First Workflow:**
+The concept is simple:

-1. Customer browses menu
+1. Customer browses the menu
-2. Selects items
+2. Chooses items
-3. Proceeds to cashier
+3. Goes to the cashier
-4. Payment is processed
+4. Makes the payment
-5. Order is created after successful payment
+5. The order is created only after the payment goes through

-Unlike traditional restaurants where orders are placed before payment, DineFlow ensures order creation only after transaction confirmation, supporting both **cash** and **card** payments.
+It’s a bit different from the usual dine-first-pay-later setup.
+This one focuses on a cleaner, faster workflow.

-### Scope of the System
+### Scope

-The database system handles:
+The system covers things like:

-- Employee management with multiple role structures
-- Categorized menu catalog management
+* Managing employees with different roles
+* Handling menu items by category
-- Customer registration and tracking
+* Registering and tracking customers
-- Payment processing (cash and card)
-- Order creation and fulfillment
+* Processing both cash and card payments
+* Creating and fulfilling orders
-- Basic reporting and analytics
+* Generating basic reports and analytics

-### Development Insight
+### Development Notes
-This project explores the complete process of building a **Database Management System (DBMS)** — from user analysis and data modeling to the implementation of a functional system.
-The **EER design and database logic** were developed with the support of AI tools to simulate realistic restaurant workflows and entity relationships.
-Through this project, I gained practical understanding of **end-to-end DBMS design**, including conceptual modeling, relational mapping, and SQL implementation.

-### Repository Contents
+I’m still working on this project and improving it as I go.
+I’ve been using AI tools to help me figure out the logic, design the EER, and write SQL, but the main goal for me is to actually understand how it all works.
+I also get feedback from my professor to fix and improve parts of the design so it’s a mix of experimenting, learning, and refining.

+Basically, this project is my way of learning how a database management system comes together from start to finish — starting with user analysis, designing the structure, and then building something functional.

+### What’s in this repo

-- `DINEFLOW - Project Overview And User Needs Analysis.pdf` — Detailed analysis of user needs and system functions
+* `DineFlow - Project Overview and User Needs Analysis.pdf` → my notes on user needs and the functions used in the system
-- Entity-Relationship Diagram - visualizes all key entities, relationships, and constraints in the DineFlow database.
+* Entity-Relationship Diagram → visual of how the entities connect
-- SQL Scripts — Includes database schema, functions, and triggers
+* SQL Scripts → database schema, functions, procedures, and triggers

 ### Author

-Developed by **Mansi Uday Bhavsar**
+**Mansi Uday Bhavsar**
-Computer Science Student | Focused on database systems and practical system design
+Computer Science Student